 Patients with symptoms such as these often seek evaluation because they cannot run effectively.
 Some of the patients don’t have classic symptoms and just complain of leg pain.
 The differential diagnosis of leg pain in a runner includes stress fractures, shin splints, and some less common problems.
 In these situations where the diagnosis is unclear, muscle testing is often used, as x-rays and MRIs are often not helpful.

-Compartment pressure testing is not exactly the easiest or most enjoyable test.
+The compartment pressure test for CECS is not exactly the easiest or most enjoyable test.
 The sports medicine physician will place the patient on a treadmill for five minutes.
 Just before the test, at one minute, and at five minutes, the doctor will stick a needle in the muscles of each compartment to measure pressures within the muscle.
 If the values exceed a certain level at various times, the diagnosis of chronic exertional compartment syndrome is made.

-Unfortunately, not all sports medicine offices have the monitors or treadmills.
+Unfortunately, not all sports medicine offices have the monitors or treadmills to perform the test for CECS.
 It is also somewhat labor-intensive and requires scheduling the test ahead of time, so many practices choose not to perform these tests.
 In my practice and in several practices of sports medicine physicians I know, if the patient has classic symptoms, one could consider skipping the test and going straight to treatment.

 Chronic exertional compartment syndrome is unfortunately a problem that is unlikely to improve with nonoperative treatment.
 I am a huge advocate of physical therapy, but it is unlikely to help this problem long-term.
 While runners might be willing to switch to other forms of exercise, if the symptoms return with a return to running, they usually do not want to give up running forever.